 Code Mode

-Generate custom Python scraping code for your scrapers and run them in code mode.
+Generate custom Python scraping code for your classic scrapers and run them in code mode.
 This approach provides maximum flexibility and control over the scraping process.

 How It Works

-- Create a scraper using the Scrapers API
+- Create a classic scraper using

 Generate Code

-Endpoint: POST /v1/scrapers/generate
+Endpoint: POST /v1/extractor/generate

-curl https://api.parsera.org/v1/scrapers/generate \
+curl https://api.parsera.org/v1/extractor/generate \

 --header 'Content-Type: application/json' \